Evnty

 createInterval(interval: number): Event

-void. - @param interval - The interval in milliseconds at which the event should trigger.
+@param interval - The interval in milliseconds.

 const tickEvent = createInterval(1000);